uwidev/life-disciplines-projects/000 Inbox/00 ❗ Readme.md

 Join the Life-Disciplines-Projects Discord server [here](https://discord.gg/xSaj5Cc5GZ).
 Also consider joining the official Obsidian Discord [here](https://discord.com/invite/veuWUTm).

 ## More about uwi
-I am a solo indie game developer with a mission of making people cry, but not through of sadness, but through sheer beauty.
-As of 2021, October 6, I am planning my workflow for game development, hence LDP.
+I am a solo indie game developer with a mission of creating beautiful experiences.
+I want to make people cry, but not through of sadness, but through sheer beauty.
+As of 2021, October 29, I am planning my workflow for game development, hence LDP.

 If you're interested in following me, please consider following my journey on game development, among other things, follow me on [twitter](https://twitter.com/uwidev).
 Also, please consider donating at [ko-fi](https://ko-fi.com/uwidev) when you have the chance.